Eixalde/Eixalde_in_space/README.md

-# Eixalde_in_space
+# Eixalde In Space

-My own website, with information about me and my projects, and also some of my thoughts on space.
+This is my personal website, with information about me, my achievements and random thoughts about space and programming.
+Still WIP.

+Done based on [Pelican](https://getpelican.com/) with the help of [pymaldebaran](https://github.com/pymaldebaran).